PolaricServer/webapp2/README.md

 * The 'minimal' directory is a minimal setup with OSM only.
 * The 'basic' directory is a basic setup with just map browsing.
 OSM + norwegian map.
 * The 'polaricserver-nordic' uses a polaric server backend, OSM and norwegian maps.
+This is rather close to the setup on aprs.no.

 Feel free to experiment with setups..
 You may use the script setup.sh to copy files to/from the example directories.